M-Hawkins/toolkitsgg-web/.github/CONTRIBUTING.md

 - [Using Pull Requests](https://help.github.com/articles/about-pull-requests/)
 - [GitHub Help](https://help.github.com)

-## Attribution

-This document was adapted from the [probot contributing guide](https://github.com/probot/template/blob/master/CONTRIBUTING.md), which is licensed under the [ISC License](https://opensource.org/licenses/ISC).

 ## Get started

 To get started, you will want to set up the project locally.
 You can find the instructions in the [Local Setup Guide][local-setup].